The Principal, Jeff Taylor, was a long time employee of L.& M. Winter of Harbord, a firm that had been making concrete products since 1873.

-Jeff purchased the business in May 2006 after his Uncle (Ron St Clair) retired, and has 14 years hands-on experience on site at the factory working directly with Ron and with Phil Warwick who has been factory manager for 25 years.
-While Jeff has changed the name to Winterstone, the business of manufacturing quality re-formed stone products will continue to operate as it has since 1873.
+Jeff purchased the business in May 2006 after his Uncle (Ron St Clair) retired, and has 25 years hands-on experience on site at the factory working directly with Ron and with Phil Warwick.
+While Jeff has changed the name to Clonestone, the business of manufacturing quality re-formed stone products will continue to operate as it has since 1873.

 Jeff is passionate about being able to provide quality workmanship to your exact standards.
 Detailed products have been supplied to builders, architects, landscapers and homeowners alike.
 Jeff is hands-on to ensure the quality of workmanship put into each order.
 Jeff looks forward to developing solid business relationships with current and potential clients.

 With a catalogue of over 3000 products, it is likely Clonestone have just what you are looking for.
 If not, Jeff would be delighted to discuss your individual requirements.
 Jeff is confident that by using old methods which have been employed since the inception of L&M Winter in 1873 with new technology and changes in the building industry, Clonestone can provide professional service and the highest quality products.